State-Independent Quantum Key Distribution with Two-Way Classical Communication: BTCV Time-like Bell-CHSH Inequality

 \subsection{Non-commutativity and the Time-like Bell-CHSH Inequality}

-For the sake of conceptual clarity, we show how the Bell-CHSH inequality derived by \cite{Bruk04,Tayl04} can be understood as a natural arisal from the non-commutativity of observables and not a reflection of non-classical correlations in time.
-Indeed, the non-classicality in this formalism can be attributed to non-commutativity and the symmetric nature of conditional probabilities in quantum physics.
+For the sake of conceptual clarity, we show how the Bell-CHSH inequality derived by \cite{Bruk04,Tayl04} can be understood as a natural arisal from the non-commutativity of observables and not necessarily as a reflection of non-classical correlations in time.
+Indeed, the non-classicality in this context can be attributed to non-commutativity and the symmetric nature of conditional probabilities in quantum physics.

+For this purpose, we take into consideration the \emph{pseudo-projection} formalism as given in \cite{Adhi18}, which provides an operational framework based on the notion of a pseudo-projection -- which is, in essence, the quantum representative of the classical indicator function of a probabilistic joint event.
+This framework addresses the question originally posed by Fine \cite{Fine82, Fine82_2}: is the construction of joint probabilities possible for a quantum state?
+The test indicates whether a joint probability distribution can be constructed for a state, which would imply that there exists a classical system that can mimic this state with respect to the joint probability distribution.
+In this regard, the state can be considered `classical'.
+The pseudo-projection formalism gives rise to negative operators and thus non-classical probabilities that arise from an operationally Boolean framework.

+The representative of the classical indicator function in quantum physics is the projection operator, $\Pi$.
+Consider a quantum state: a density operator, $\rho$, in a Hilbert space, $\mathcal{H}$.
+Obtaining the probability for observable $A$, acting on $\rho$, resulting in outcome $a_i$, is equivalent to obtaining the extent of overlap between projection operator $\Pi_{a_i}=\ket{a_i}\bra{a_i}$ and the state, namely: $P(A=a_i)=Tr[\Pi_{a_i}\rho]$.

+When considering a joint event involving $\Pi_{a_1}$ and $\Pi_{a_2}$, the mapping from the classical domain to the quantum domain is inconsistent due to the uncertainty principle.
+The quantum representative considered in the pseudo probability formalism is the symmetrized product that follows Weyl ordering \cite{Weyl27}: $\Pi_{a_1a_2}^{A_1A_2}=\frac{1}{2}\{\Pi_{a_1}^{A_1}\Pi_{a_2}^{A_2}\}$.
+The ensuing probabilities that arise from this pseudo-projection operator are called `pseudo-probabilities', and contain information on the classical (or lack thereof) nature of the system.
+Namely, any state that manifests pseudo-probabilities that lie beyond the expected bound $[0,1]$ can be considered to be non-classical.

+In order to establish an inequality equivalent in form to the state-independent Bell-CHSH inequality, we impose assumptions on the probabilities such that they are non-negative.
+Thus, a violation of such an inequality would indicate non-classicality.

 {\bf Proposition:} A state-independent Bell-CHSH inequality can be derived by non-commuting observables, provided the first observable, $A$, shares an eigen basis with the original state, $\rho$, that is: $[A,\rho]=0$.